intel-analytics/ipex-llm/python/llm/example/CPU/QLoRA-FineTuning/README.md

 ```

 ### 2. Finetune model
-If the machine memory is not enough, you can try to set `use_gradient_checkpointing=True` in [here](https://github.com/intel-analytics/BigDL/blob/1747ffe60019567482b6976a24b05079274e7fc8/python/llm/example/CPU/QLoRA-FineTuning/qlora_finetuning_cpu.py#L53C6-L53C6).
+If the machine memory is not enough, you can try to set `use_gradient_checkpointing=True` in [here](https://github.com/intel-analytics/ipex-llm/blob/1747ffe60019567482b6976a24b05079274e7fc8/python/llm/example/CPU/QLoRA-FineTuning/qlora_finetuning_cpu.py#L53C6-L53C6).
 While gradient checkpointing may improve memory efficiency, it slows training by approximately 20%.
 We Recommend using micro_batch_size of 8 for better performance using 48cores in this example.
 You can refer to [this guide](https://huggingface.co/docs/transformers/perf_train_gpu_one) for more details.
-And remember to use `bigdl-llm-init` before you start finetuning, which can accelerate the job.
+And remember to use `ipex-llm-init` before you start finetuning, which can accelerate the job.

 ```
-source bigdl-llm-init -t
+source ipex-llm-init -t
 python ./qlora_finetuning_cpu.py --repo-id-or-model-path REPO_ID_OR_MODEL_PATH --dataset DATASET
 ```